Don Papa Baroko 40

 In stock

-Don Papa Baroko is distilled from locally produced molasses on the island of Negros.
+Don Papa Baroko Filipino rum is distilled from molasses produced locally on the island of Negros.

-It is then aged for several years in American oak barrels and blended by the cellar master to ensure consistency over the years.
+It is then aged for several years in American oak barrels, then blended by the cellar master to ensure consistency over the years.

 After cold filtration, it is bottled at 40°.